dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 🚀 If you don't have it, install [Google Chrome](https://www.google.com/chrome/browser/desktop/).
 Why?
 Because we'll be using [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) for debugging.

 🚀 Install [GitHub Desktop](http://desktop.github.com).
-We will be mostly using `git` from the commandline but installing the App gives you a nice tree visualization.
+We will be mostly using `git` from the commandline but installing the App gives you a nice tree visualization and a git shell if you are on windows.

 ### OS X ###